 by Rebecca Biason

 IHPME student Rosemary Yachouh has already had a very successful year.
 She was recently awarded the Gordon Cressy Student Leadership award for her involvement with fundraising campaigns that benefit Syrian and Iraqi displaced peoples.
-On the heels of this success the MSc Health Services Research candidate is once again aiming her focus at bettering the lives of newcomers to Canada, by joining forces with a team of students from U of T’s Engineering department.
+On the heels of this success the MSc Health Systems Research candidate is once again aiming her focus at bettering the lives of newcomers to Canada, by joining forces with a team of students from U of T’s Engineering department.
 Their goal is to create a new web and mobile app that will allow agencies assisting refugees, to provide more stream lined care throughout the stages of their settlement.
 Yachouh points out that “while this initiative is not solely focused on health care, it does attempt to mitigate some social determinants of health as experienced by refugees and newcomers in their settlement to Canada.”